Light of Day: Production

-The film is best known as the first real attempt for Fox to take on more serious film roles after establishing himself as a comedic star.
+The film is best known as the first real attempt by Fox to take on more serious film roles after establishing himself as a comedic star.
 Light of Day is one of the few projects where Fox has smoked in front of the camera; although a chain smoker, he avoided being photographed with a cigarette out of fear that it would encourage smoking.

-Schrader actually wrote the film with Bruce Springsteen in mind, but he declined.
-That's why he had a copy of the script, with Schrader's original working title, Born in the USA.
-Schrader had taken his title from a line in a song by Cleveland band the Generators, whom he used as inspiration for the Barbusters.
-Springsteen took the title for a song he had been writing about a Vietnam veteran.
+Schrader wrote the film with Bruce Springsteen in mind and sent him a copy of the script with the original working title, Born in the USA.
+Springsteen declined to participate in the movie but used the title for a song he had been writing about a Vietnam veteran.
 At that point, the film was on hold; it went back into production when Fox agreed to star.
-To make up for taking that title, Springsteen instead wrote the song "Light of Day" for the film; that became its new title and the Barbusters' signature song.
+To make up for taking the title, Springsteen instead wrote the song "Light of Day" for the film; that became its new title and the Barbusters' signature song.
 Joan Jett performed the song for the film's soundtrack.
-Starting from the late 1980s and during the 1990s, Springsteen himself used the song to close his concerts.
+Springsteen himself began playing the song live in 1987 and has continued performing it on most of his tours since then.

 Schrader has expressed dissatisfaction with Light of Day, particularly its plain visual style: "I had progressed from being a person with a literary vision to a person with a visual vision, and in that film I tried to...suppress my new literacy," and the casting of Joan Jett: "it's a good performance, but...that piece of casting just did not work."